ablakely/shadow/README.md

 ## Linux
 To install on debian/ubuntu systems you will need to following pakages:
-`sudo apt-get install libjson-perl libxml-libxml-perl build-essential`
+`sudo apt-get install libjson-perl libxml-libxml-perl libxml-feed-perl build-essential`

 ## OS X
 I've only tested on OS X 10.4 Tiger on my iMac G4.
 To require the dependencies